 I want my air conditioning and I’m perfectly fine if my tan comes from a bottle.

 My family didn’t have much money while I was growing up.
-My dad was a car salesman (insert joke here) and my mom was a secretary, They worked hard and loved us but there wasn’t a lot of extra.
+My dad was a used car salesman (insert joke here) and my mom was a secretary, They worked hard and loved us but there wasn’t a lot of extra.

 One thing was guaranteed, though.
 Every summer we were going somewhere in our pop up trailer.
 (Those are a couple of unhappy looking teenagers!)